 - Dissemination of information to staff

 - Monitor staff practice

 - IPC policies and procedures

-- Mencap infection prevention and control policies and procedures have been updated to address all current guidance in relation to Covid-19.
+- Infection prevention and control policies and procedures have been updated to address all current guidance in relation to Covid-19.

 - Temperature monitored twice daily In line with guidance

 - Used PPE storage and disposal

-- Staff training and guidance on: a. infection prevention and control and b. the use of PPE equipment.
+- Staff training and guidance on: a infection prevention and control and b. the use of PPE equipment, in line with guidance.